TemiLeke/temileke.github.io/_projects/modelling_project.md

 <div style="border-left: 4px solid #3498db; padding-left: 10px; margin-bottom: 20px; font-size: 1.2em;">

-**In brief:** My thesis is centred around developing systems biology techniques to characterize the cell-type specific mechanisms of synaptic dysfunction in Alzheimer’s disease (AD).
+<strong>In brief:</strong> My thesis is centred around developing systems biology techniques to characterize the cell-type specific mechanisms of synaptic dysfunction in Alzheimer’s disease (AD).
 Much of this work has focused building biophysically detailed in-silico models of hippocampal CA3-CA1 pyramidal boutons to study effects of disrupted Ca2+ signaling on neurotransmitter release and synaptic plasticity.
 Here I briefly describe each of two key projects in chronological order, which sums up half the specific aims from my thesis.

 </div>